Uncountable Hyperfiniteness and The Random Ratio Ergodic Theorem: Conditional Expectation on Compact OERs

 that satisfies the cocycle identity

 and has the property

-We mention shortly that the fact that there can be found a version of the Radon--Nikodym cocycle that satisfies the cocycle identity pointwise is certainly non-trivial, but is true due to the Mackey Cocycle Theorem (see e.g. \cite[Lemma 5.26, p.
-179]{varadarajan1968geometry}).
+The fact that there can be found a version of the Radon--Nikodym cocycle that satisfies the cocycle identity pointwise is nontrivial, and is due to the Mackey Cocycle Theorem (see e.g. \cite[Lemma 5.26, p.
+179]{varadarajan1968}).

-Using nothing but the Fubini Theorem, the Radon--Nikodym property of $\nabla$ can be put generally in the following formula:
+Using nothing but the Fubini Theorem, the Radon--Nikodym property of \(\nabla\) can be put generally in the following formula:

 We introduce the main formula we need for conditional expectation on a compact equivalence relation.
-For finite OERs in the context of countable acting groups, this formula was mentioned in \cite[$\mathsection$1]{danilenko2019weak} (cf. the {\it generalized Bayes' law} in \cite[Chapter 2, $\mathsection$7, pp. 230-232]{shiryaev1996probability}).
+For finite OERs in the context of countable acting groups, this formula was mentioned in \cite[\S1]{danilenko2019} (cf. the {\it generalized Bayes' law} in \cite[Chapter 2, \S7, pp. 230-232]{shiryaev1996}).

-Let $E\subset E_{G}^{X}$ be a compact OER.
-With the Radon--Nikodym cocycle \eqref{eq: RN cocycle}, define an operator of measurable functions on $X$ by
+Let \(E\subseteq E_{G}^{X}\) be a compact OER.
+With the Radon--Nikodym cocycle \eqref{eq:rncoc}, define an operator of measurable functions on \(X\) by

-\begin{prop} For a compact positive OER $E\subset E_{G}^{X}$, the conditional expectation of every $f\in L^{1}\left(X,\mu\right)$ with respect to $\mathrm{Inv}\left(E\right)$ has the formula
+\begin{prop} For a compact positive OER \(E\subseteq E_{G}^{X}\), the conditional expectation of every \(f\in L^{1}\left(X,\mu\right)\) with respect to \(\mathrm{Inv}\left(E\right)\) has the formula

-for $\mu$-a.e. $x\in X$ (depending on $f$). \end{prop}
+for \(\mu\)-a.e. \(x\in X\) (depending on \(f\)). \end{prop}

 We will start by a simple lemma that demonstrates that compact OERs are \emph{dissipative} in nature (cf. \cite[\S1.0.1]{avraham2024hopf}).